Key insights:

 5. Lifestyle: How much will you really use your pool?

-• Do you have kids or other guests that would swim in the pool regularly?
+- Do you have kids or other guests who would swim in the pool regularly?

 6. Your property: Can you accommodate a pool?

 To answer this question, you must consider the size and layout of your yard.
-If the yard is big enough to hold a pool, determine if remaining obstacles exist, like trees, boulders or sloped terrain.
-Once the yard and landscaping are able to accommodate the pool, you can begin to get into the nitty-gritty details.
+If the yard is big enough to accommodate a pool, identify obstacles like trees, boulders or sloped terrain.
+Once the yard and landscaping can accommodate the pool, you can get into the nitty-gritty details.

 Finally, if your home is located in a community with a homeowner’s association, the HOA may have specific requirements for pool approval.
-Check with your HOA prior to installing your pool.
+Check with your HOA before installing your pool.

 7. Return on investment: How much value does a pool add?